 Peek into Elkhart’s past

 The Ruthmere Museum in Elkhart was once the centerpiece of the city’s rich and famous.
 Now lovingly restored as a window into the “Gilded Age,” Ruthmere offers guided tours of a home lushly appointed with period furnishings, one-of-a-kind details and fine decorative arts such as Tiffany lamps, Rodin sculptures and vintage autos.
 The stunning architecture alone will take your breath away.
-Fall 2010 scenes of the Ruthmere Mansion located at 302 E. Beardsley Ave., Elkhart, IN.
-Opens April 1, 2021
+Ruthmere Mansion located at 302 E. Beardsley Ave., Elkhart, IN.
+Opens April 1, 2022

 Just around the corner from Ruthmere is Wellfield Botanic Gardens.
 Stroll the winding stone paths dotted with charming pump houses, whimsical sculptures and relaxing water features.
 Ahhhhh!

 So many choices, so little time, even we can’t quite decide.
 Let your appetite lead the way.
 Iechyd Da Brewing Company offers great pizza and craft beer.
 The Vine is a charming bistro set in historic downtown Elkhart.
 Serving steaks, seafood, pizza, pasta, salads, and more in a casual friendly atmosphere.
 Full wine list available.

 SATURDAY: From Amish Country to hipster vibe